fenago/ml-workshop/lab_guides/Lab_2.md

 as well as the ability to measure the accuracy of those clusters.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All examples are present in `~/work/ml-workshop/Lab02` folder.

+You can access lab at `http://<host-ip>/lab/workspaces/lab2_Unsupervised`

 Exploring a Dataset -- Wholesale Customers Dataset
 ==================================================